Album of the Year (Faith No More album): Recording

 Following this round of demo work and the firing of Menta, the members pursued other projects, leaving the band on the verge of splitting (because of this, Album of the Year has since been labelled as a "miracle baby").
 Gould said after Menta's firing "the momentum just shut down and everybody went off and started doing their side stuff."
 Bottum went out on tour to support the debut album of his Imperial Teen side project, Bordin left to tour with Black Sabbath for six months, and Mike Patton flew to Italy to be with his wife Cristina Zuccatosta, who he had married in 1994.
 Gould himself spent a few months travelling Europe.
 While in Albania, he came up with the song "Mouth to Mouth", which was inspired by the "loud arabic music" he heard on the streets there.
 Gould then returned to San Francisco to focus on the album with Hudson, who entered Faith No More during this period of inactivity between the collective group.

-The early writing sessions with Hudson yielded 12 songs, including "Ashes to Ashes" and "Paths of Glory".
-Gould sent a tape of "Ashes to Ashes" to Patton in Italy, so he could add lyrics to it.
-Eight of these new songs written with Hudson were not included on the final album, due to being too "poppy".
+A reason Gould was committed to working on the album without Bordin, Bottum and Patton was since Faith No More still contractually owed a few more albums to their record company, which was part of the major label system and owned by Warner Music Group.
+Hudson was a former member of the Oakland band Systems Collapse, and had first met Faith No More during the touring cycle for 1989's The Real Thing.
+Hudson remembered in 2015 that the band seemed disjointed, since the members were focusing their energies on other projects at that time.
+He added, "I felt like this might be their last record, so I wanted to make sure I enjoyed it as much as I could."